 Common glazing materials

-- Common glass, often called clear window glass.
+- Common glass is often called clear window glass.

 - General usage in doors, windows, mirrors, glass shelves, etc.

-- It is produced by bonding layers of glass together with inner plastic layer of polyvinyl butyral (PVB);or a low viscosity resin; varying inner plastic layer can control heat, glare and sound transmission.
+- It is produced by bonding layers of glass together with an inner plastic layer of polyvinyl butyral (PVB); or a low-viscosity resin; varying inner plastic layers can control heat, glare, and sound transmission.

-- Upper storeys, corners’ of high buildings (where resistance to wind pressure is necessary), spandrels
+- Upper stories, corners’ of high buildings (where resistance to wind pressure is necessary), spandrels

-- Used as safety glass, roof panels, overhead glazing in buildings and in motor vehicles.
+- Used as safety glass, roof panels, and overhead glazing in buildings and in motor vehicles.

 - Used as Entry and shower doors, windows subject to impact.

 - Holds together when subjected to high temperatures, impact, and air pressures.